SocialQu/Branding/business/landing-site/Copywrite.md

 Then, I want to gain traction in 2 strategical startup niches to grow faster: journalists & investors.
 Finally, I will be thinking and searching for a business model that I feel confortable on the short and long term.
 Always prioritizing values avobe earnings.

+* **Are you working on this full time?**
+Almost, I'm validating and about too launch 2 other product ideas in my local market (Mexico).
+I'll be happy to [connect with you](https://twitter.com/SocialQui) if you have fresh ideas, quality feedback or collaboration proposals :)